adityadate1997/song_recomendation_jtp/README.md

 # MUSITORY

-### Welcome to Musitory,
+### Welcome to Musitory
-#### an open-source Song Recommender for your musical appetite!
+#### An open-source Song Recommender for your musical appetite!
 It gives you continuous Song Recommendations by your Current selection.
 It works in __three__ steps

-    __Song searching__ : Search for a Song, Artist, Genre or any combination (comma saparated) of the three to get top matches from our database.
+  *  __Song searching__ : Search for a Song, Artist, Genre or any combination (comma saparated) of the three to get top matches from our database.
-    __Song Selection__ : Select the song you want from the top matches to get started with the __Machine Learning based similar songs recommendations__
+  *  __Song Selection__ : Select the song you want from the top matches to get started with the __Machine Learning based similar songs recommendations__
-    __Continuous Recommendations__ : Select a song you like from the recommendations, to get similar recommendations based on it!
+  *  __Continuous Recommendations__ : Select a song you like from the recommendations, to get similar recommendations based on it!

 ## Getting Started